Moderna: Product development

 In July 2018, the company opened a 200,000 square foot facility in Norwood, Massachusetts for manufacturing, preclinical and clinical work.
 In December 2018, Moderna became a public company via the largest initial public offering of a biotechnology company in history, raising $621 million by selling 27 million shares at $23 per share.

 The first mRNA vaccine developed by Moderna was for influenza in 2015, and its first antibody encoded by mRNA was in 2019.
 In 2023, Moderna acquired OriCiro Genomics, a Japanese manufacturer of genetic engineering tools, in its first acquisition.

-In early 2023, the company in collaboration with Merck won breakthrough status from the FDA for its mRNA-4157/V940 drug candidate, a cancer vaccine.
+In early 2023, the company in collaboration with Merck won breakthrough status from the FDA for its mRNA-4157/V940 drug candidate (now known as intismeran autogene), a cancer vaccine.
+On August 19, 2026, the company announced that its drug, in combination with Merck's pembrolizumab (sold as Keytruda), reduced the risk of recurrence and spread of melanoma.

+These positive results from the drug's late-stage Phase 3 trials boosted Moderna's share price by 177% in a single day.

 In July 2023, the company entered into an agreement with the Chinese government to develop mRNA drugs for exclusive use in China.

-In May 2024, Mresvia, a mRNA respiratory syncytial virus vaccine, was approved for medical use in the United States by the Food and Drug Administration (FDA) for the prevention of lower respiratory tract disease caused by respiratory syncytial virus in individuals 60 years of age and older, the third respiratory syncytial virus vaccine approved in the United States.
+In May 2024, mResvia, a mRNA respiratory syncytial virus vaccine, was approved for medical use in the United States by the Food and Drug Administration (FDA) for the prevention of lower respiratory tract disease caused by respiratory syncytial virus in individuals 60 years of age and older, the third respiratory syncytial virus vaccine approved in the United States.

+In August 2026, Mflusiva, an mRNA vaccine against influenza, intended for individuals aged 50 years of age and older, was approved for medical use in the United States.

 COVID-19 vaccine

 From 2020 to 2021, Moderna received $955 million from Operation Warp Speed to accelerate development of its COVID-19 vaccine, with $4.9 billion committed in total for producing 300 million vaccine doses.

-In March 2020, the Food and Drug Administration approved clinical trials for the Moderna COVID‑19 vaccine candidate, and in December, the vaccine, mRNA-1273, was issued an emergency use authorization in the United States.
+In March 2020, the US Food and Drug Administration (FDA) approved clinical trials for the Moderna COVID‑19 vaccine candidate, and in December 2020, the vaccine, mRNA-1273, was issued an emergency use authorization in the United States.
 In 2022, it gained FDA approval both for the monovalent vaccine, Spikevax, and a bivalent booster.

-In April 2022, Moderna announced plans to build a $180 million vaccine factory in Montreal, forming a 10-year partnership with the Government of Canada, Quebec, and McGill University to produce 100 million Spikevax doses annually and expand vaccine research capabilities.
+In April 2022, Moderna announced plans to build a $180 million vaccine factory in Montreal, Canada, forming a 10-year partnership with the Government of Canada, Quebec, and McGill University to produce 100 million Spikevax doses annually and expand vaccine research capabilities.
 The plant is scheduled to supply COVID-19 vaccines in the fall of 2025.

 In February 2023, the company agreed to pay $400 million to the National Institutes of Health, Dartmouth College, and Scripps Research to settle a dispute over the rights to a chemical technique that was used in the vaccine.